 Unfortunately, I see this scenario play out ALL THE TIME!

 If there has been a lack of household boundaries and a kid is used to getting their way, they eventually turn their dislike to school.
 And when a student refuses to go to school, parents often feel powerless to get their undisciplined teen to school.

 This scenario can be one of the trickiest one to solve.
 Now, remember when I said earlier that just because our teen doesn’t want to go to school doesn’t mean we are a failure as a parent.
 But sometimes, we can see that a parenting strategy is not working.
 We have to be brave enough to change it.
 If you have discovered that you have been rescuing your teen, too much, then it is time to reassess.

-Apologize to your teen for not being clearer on your boundaries.
-And tell them that from now on you will be try to expect everything from them that you know they can do.
+Share with your teen that from now on you will be try to expect everything from them that you know they can do.
 Your teen is amazing and can accomplish so much, so we don’t want to send the message that they can’t handle life!